ZinoStudio931/Automatic-Garments-Size-Measurement-using-HRNet-and-Point-Cloud/README.md

     TEST.USE_GT_BBOX True
 ```

-### Calculate the size and visualization
+### Calculate and visualize the estimated sizes
-Calculation and visualization modules will be released as soon as the article review is done.
+Calculation and visualization modules will be released soon.

 ## Discussion
-- The article review is currently in progress.
-After publication, related files will be provided for testing.
+- Our article was published on May 23rd.
+You can find more details in the article.([URL](https://www.mdpi.com/2076-3417/12/10/5286)).